njtsb1/Building_your_first_spaceship_game/README.md

-# Construindo o seu primeiro jogo de naves
+# Building your first spaceship game

-Projeto desenvolvido no Bootcamp Take Blip Web Developer da Digital Innovation One com a instrução do especilista Denilson Bonatti.
-Aprendendo a utilizar HTML5, CSS3, JavaScript e JQuery.
+Project developed at Digital Innovation One's Take Blip Web Developer Bootcamp with the instruction of specialist Denilson Bonatti.
+Learning to use HTML5, CSS3, JavaScript and JQuery.

-Este projeto está sob a licença [MIT](./LICENSE).
+This project is under the MIT license.

 Made with by Nivaldo Beirão